chippolot/romud/README.md

 ## Features
 - MUD framework inspired by DikuMUD and its derivatives
-- Gameplay mechanics inspired by Ragnarok Online Classic
+- Gameplay mechanics and content inspired by Ragnarok Online Classic
+  - Currently includes monster, item, and room content from the first Prontera field map
 - Lua script support for config, entity/item/room scripts, and more

 ## Usage